-Porpoises and dolphins are similar, although not the same, animals.
+Porpoises and dolphins are similar, although not the same, marine mammals.
 They both belong to the order Cetacea, from the Greek meaning “large sea creature,” and their names are often used interchangeably.
+All dolphins and porpoises are impacted by climate change, pollution of the ocean, and habitat encourachment.

 Erik Christensen, CC BY-SA 3.0, via Wikimedia Commons